espensorby/contentful-accordion/README.md

 - React for building the user interface
 - TypeScript for type checking
 - Apollo Client for fetching data from the GraphQL API
-- Jest and React Testing Library for testing
+- Vitest and React Testing Library for testing

 ## License